 Pegasus Senior Living Senior VP of Health and Wellness Dr. Sandra Petersen created the Connections program for memory care.
 She holds qualifying certificates in family practice, psychiatric-mental health, and geriatric medicine.
 As a founding member of the Assisted Living Federation of America’s Nurse Action Committee, she is a nationally recognized expert in senior living care.

-Dr. Petersen regularly contributes to SeniorsMatter and provides Alzheimer’s and dementia advice.
+Dr. Petersen is a renowned speaker and expert on Alzheimer’s, dementia, and personality changes.
 We are proud to offer a memory care program led by an accomplished senior care specialist.
-Let’s take a deeper look at a subject she recently discussed.
+Let’s examine a subject she recently discussed in greater depth.

-Being forgetful every once in a while and varying likes or dislikes can be normal behavior as people age.
+Being forgetful occasionally and having varying likes or dislikes can be normal behavior as people age.
 Alzheimer’s and other forms of dementia affecting personality and behavior are not normal parts of aging.

 You may have cause for concern if your parent or spouse seems more withdrawn or unresponsive to the activities and events that used to bring them joy.
-You may think people just lose interest in things as they age, but it could be an early sign of dementia.
+Personality changes in elderly loved ones could be an early sign of dementia.

-Over six million people in the United States have Alzheimer’s, the most common form of dementia.
-The symptoms of dementia like memory loss and behavior changes will eventually interrupt daily life.
+Nearly seven million people in the United States have Alzheimer’s, the most common form of dementia.
+The symptoms of dementia, like memory loss and behavior changes, will eventually interrupt daily life.
 Family members are usually the first to step in as their caretakers.

 It’s important to seek help from your family healthcare provider as soon as you notice what may be dementia.
 Detecting dementia early on can lead to better outcomes of planning for long-term care and starting therapies that can slow progression.